 Banana Bread with added quinoa for extra protein, fiber and nutrients.
+This delicious banana bread is moist and full of flavor.

 Thank goodness for banana bread!
 Otherwise I would have a whole lot of wasted bananas.
 For me, bananas have a perfect ripeness window of about two days max.
 Before then, they are too green.